 What are business credit cards?

-Can I use a business credit card for personal expenses?
+Can I get a business credit card with my EIN (employer identification number)?

 Do business credit cards affect your personal credit score?

 Being the main account holder of a business credit card may affect your personal credit score.
 Almost all issuers require you to sign a personal guarantee before you can get a business credit card.
 A personal guarantee is an agreement that gives your creditor the right to go after your assets if your company falls behind on payments.
 If your business goes through a financial rough patch, the delinquency will show up on your personal credit report and could impact your credit score.